-You use the with an uncount noun when

-you are talking about a particular example
+You use the with an uncount noun when you are talking about a particular example of that thing.

 - I need help!

 - I don't eat cheese.

 - Do you like music?

 - Thanks for the help you gave me yesterday.

 - I didn't eat the cheese.
 It was green!

 - Did you like the music they played at the dance?